fommil/fpmortals/manuscript/wip.md

 There are an overwhelming number of typeclasses, so we will cluster them by common themes.
 Notably absent are typeclasses that extend `Monad`, which get their own chapter.
-This chapter is longer than usual and jam packed with information: you may wish to take a break every few sections.
+This chapter is longer than usual and jam-packed with information: you may wish to take a break every few sections.

 Scalaz uses code generation instead of simulacrum.
-We'll present the typeclasses as if simulacrum was used, but note that there are no `ops` on the companions.
+We'll present the typeclasses as if simulacrum was used, but note that syntax is provided manually in the `scalaz.syntax` package, imported automatically.

 {width=100%}
 ![](images/scalaz-core-tree.png)